Buildwas: Housing

 According to the 2001 Census, Buildwas had a total of 134 dwellings.
 Of these, 42 were categorised as being flats or apartments, 46 detached houses or bungalows, and 46 semi-detached or terraced houses.
 The average price of property which has been sold in Buildwas was valued at £218,114 which was well above the national average of £161,558 in April 2012.

-Visiting Buildwas
+In June 2018 the Harworth Group announced that it had bought the Ironbridge Power Station site, whose buildings were scheduled for demolition, for an undisclosed sum.
+Plans for the site included the development of 'several hundred new homes' together with commercial development, leisure uses and significant public open space.
+An outline planning application for a development including 1,000 new homes and other facilities was submitted to both Shropshire Council and Telford and Wrekin Council on 19 December 2019.
+The plan was initially rejected by Shropshire Council's Southern Planning Committee in August 2021 over a number of issues including the level of guaranteed affordable housing, but was granted in September 2021 after amended proposals were submitted.

-Buildwas Abbey
+Abbey

 The preserved remains of a Cistercian abbey lie on the south bank of the River Severn.
 These include an unusually unaltered 12th-century church, a vaulted and tile-floored chapter house, and a re-opened crypt chapel.
 The stone abbey buildings were completed mainly during the abbacy of Ranulf, which began around 1155.
 The income for the abbey came mainly from a large portfolio of properties, concentrated around monastic granges in the surrounding areas of Shropshire and Staffordshire.
 The site is now cared for by English Heritage.